-The third dish is a 100 cm Gibertini with a STAB rotor and a 70...80mA current Inverto Green Quad LNB.
+The third one is a 100 cm Gibertini with a STAB rotor and a 70...80mA current Inverto Green Quad LNB.
 Together with the rotor the total current does not exceed 350mA.

 The forth is a polarmount 150 cm Kreiselmeyer Prime Focus dish from 1989 with a 24 inch Hirschmann push rod motor that is responsible for a very quiet operation.

-With both turnable dishes I see all satellites from approx. 70° east to 53° west.
+I use an Invacom TWF-031 twin flange LNB on the feedhorn.
+Optimized tilt for Astra 2G, just like the 125 cm Gibertini.
+Random tests on other positions don't show any reception loss.
+With both turnable dishes I see all satellites from approx. 70° east to 53° west, at least during winter, otherwise two trees may attenuate the reception.
 To have easy access to all satellites with mutliple receivers, every receiver is connected upstream to a 4-to-1 switch.
 From the Astra 19.2° east quattro LNB all four lines are ready to distribute with a simple multiswitch.

 Turning the 150 cm dish is managed by the elderly Topfield TF3000CIPpro, one of the rare receivers with a real 36V connector and a positioner.
 Sadly, it doesn't show DVB-S2, so it's used just for positioning only.